TheYoungDude/theyoungdude.github.io/_pages/about.md

 ---
 layout: post
-title: "A propos"
+title: "à propos"
-author: "Chester"
+author: "The Young Dude"
 permalink: /about/
 ---